Linseed, is it safe?

 What about other oils?

 Rice bran, sunflower seeds, canola, coconut, hemp, soybean oil and EVERY other oil are high in the pro inflammatory omega-6 compared to omega-3 fatty acids.
-Sunflower seeds contain essentially zero omega-3 fatty acids.
+Both coconut and sunflower seeds contain essentially zero omega-3 fatty acids.
 I’ve even been asked about emu oil!
-Not suitable for feeding horses, and not great for the emus.
+Definitely not suitable for feeding horses, and the processing is not great for the emus.
 For a comparison of some of the choices:

 The best oil is the one with the most alpha-linolenic acid (omega-3) vs linoleic acid (omega-6).
 Note that canola oil has the next best profile for omega-3 after linseed/flax but the amount is a lot less than the level of omega-6.
 The horse has no shortage of omega-6 fatty acids, the aim is to supplement as much omega-3 fatty acids.